ChanceHarmon/pph-cheatsheet/README.md

 ## Refactor and Revision

-  **Difference Between Original Demo**
+  **Difference Between Original Demo VS Refactor Demo**

-    - All of the code between the two directories do the exact samething.
+    - All of the code between the two directories produce the same output.

-    - The large benefit of the refactor is abstracting some of the cleanup functions into utilities, and also isolating the sccrape call itself for use in the express demo's.
+    - The large benefit of the refactor is abstracting some of the cleanup functions into utilities, and also isolating the scrape call itself for use in the express demo's.

+    - In the current version, so much code has been cut out by doing the labor of modularization.

 ## Over-View

   **Why**

   - Why Learn Web Scraping?

+    Basically personal data and large datasets are big money.
+This can be everything from tracking the different websites you visit, what kind of credit card you use most online, and several other factors.

   **What**

   - What is Web Scraping?

+    It is just simply a tool to collect information based upon a specific url to scrape.
+The idea is, load a page, take a look at all of it's rendered HTML, decide what you would like to do with that info, and return something useful from all of your hard work.

   **How**

   - How does Web Scraping work?

+    The fundementals of Puppeteer are:
+    - `start a Chrome browser instance`
+    - `after, start a page instance in the browser`
+    - `decide and implement a url to target`
+    - `do your amazing logic`
+    - `do something with your fruit`

 ## Tooling Versions